fosslien/dsp/03-command_line.md

 env returns a list of environment variables
 cp copies files
 rm removes files
- >> redirects standard output of a command to a file, appending new content to old content
+this >> redirects standard output of a command to a file, appending new content to old content
 | redirects standard output of a command to another command
 sort sorts lines of text alphabetically
 uniq filters duplicate, adjacent lines of text